Data Validation Error Format

 An Error is a JSON object with:

 • optional field types with an array of error types, each being a non-empty string.
 Error types can be used for grouping errors and they SHOULD be URIs.
-Repetitions of identical strings in the same array SHOULD be ignored.
+Repetitions of identical strings in the same array MUST be ignored.

 Note